-In accordance with H.O.P.
+- In accordance with H.O.P.
 ADM 06-502 the Program Annual Review Committee will be composed of three elected tenured faculty members who will review all annual review folders.
 In addition, the director of the program will independently evaluate all annual review folders.
-The elected program committee and the program director will independently assign faculty to one of the four categories of exceeds, meets, does not meet expectations, or unsatisfactory.

-- 2. All faculty members will present each year an updated copy of their CV in their annual review folder. - 3 All faculty members will present tabular summaries from the Provost's Office website filled out for the year under review (September 1 through August 31).
-Only accomplished work/published works/presented works should be included on the tabular summaries (no forthcoming, work-in-progress, planned courses for future, etc. for these documents).
-The tabular summaries and other review documents are available at this link: http://www.utrgv.edu/files/documents/provost/faculty-resources/utrgv-format-for-faculty-review-dossier.pdf - 4.
-Faculty will complete the attached Long Form Worksheet (Appendix A) and include this self-evaluation in their annual review folders along with the single page summary Cover Sheet (the "short form," Appendix B). - 5.
-Point of clarification regarding program identity: Professional publications by program faculty will typically be creative writing, though some faculty may also have scholarly research interests and publications.
+The elected program committee and the program director will independently assign faculty to one of the four categories of exceeds, meets, does not meet expectations, or unsatisfactory. - 1.2 All faculty members will present each year an updated copy of their CV in their annual review folder on the FTP site. - 1.3 Point of clarification regarding program identity: Professional publications by program faculty will typically be creative writing, though some faculty may also have scholarly research interests and publications.
 For the sake of uniformity across UTRGV departments, however, both creative achievements and other scholarly output will be classified under the heading Research/Scholarship.
 The program in no way intends to privilege scholarly publication above creative publication, however.
-Henceforth in this document the term "research/scholarship" should be understood to include creative writing in the foremost position. - 6.
-Documentation may be requested at any level for teaching, professional achievement, and service.
-This would include copies of journal publications, conference acceptance letters, conference papers, recognition of service, awards received, "before" and "after" syllabi from a major course revision, etc. Please keep all of your pertinent supporting documentation. - 7.
-Individual student evaluation comment sheets are not needed for annual evaluation but should be kept for Tenure/Post-tenure Review. - 8.
-Grade distributions are not required but should be kept for Tenure/Post-tenure Review.) - 9.
-Points of clarification regarding the Long Form:
+Henceforth in this document the term "research/scholarship" should be understood to include creative writing in the foremost position. - 1.4 Documentation may be requested at any level for teaching, professional achievement, and service.
+This would include copies of journal publications, conference acceptance letters, conference papers, recognition of service, awards received, "before" and "after" syllabi from a major course revision, etc. Please keep all of your pertinent supporting documentation. - 1.5 Individual student evaluation comment sheets are not needed for annual evaluation but should be kept for Tenure/Post-tenure Review. - 1.6 Grade distributions are not required but should be kept for Tenure/Posttenure Review.)

+1.7 Points of clarification regarding the Long Form:

 - a.
 "New course" credit is given only for teaching a course for first time it is ever taught by any instructor - b.
 No credit is given for Who's Who among American Teachers or equivalent. - c.
-In the category of professional achievement, only lecturers and tenured faculty assigned a teaching workload over 3 courses per semester may apply their fourth and fifth class(es) to the area of Research/Scholarship. - 10.
-The program faculty recognize that for those who are tenured, annual review documents will become a part of the Post-Tenure Review dossier.
+In the category of professional achievement, only lecturers and tenured faculty assigned a teaching workload over 3 courses per semester may apply their fourth and fifth class(es) to the area of Research/Scholarship.

+1.8 The program faculty recognize that for those who are tenured, annual review documents will become a part of the Post-Tenure Review dossier.
 To coordinate terminology with the Regents' Rules standards for AR and PTR, the Creative Writing Program scoring system is as follows: